Share Automations so team members can run pre-built Automations without needing to create their own.Documentation Index

 Share with groups

-Requires Enterprise plan.
+Available on the Enterprise plan.
 Custom groups must be configured first.

 - Open the Automation and click Share.